Conventional Loan Waiting Period After A Deed In Lieu And Short Sale

 Many hard working American families have fallen victims to this country’s financial and credit meltdown.

-- Although many lenders may have silly overlays that do not make sense, there are lenders with no or little overlays like The Gustan Cho Team at USA Mortgage with no lender overlays.
+- Although many lenders may have silly overlays that do not make sense, there are lenders with no or little overlays like The Gustan Cho Team at Loan Cabin Inc. with no lender overlays

-Home Buyers who are in a situation where they are ready to purchase a home after waiting the 4 year waiting period after a deed in lieu of foreclosure or short sale and have been turned down by other mortgage lenders due to their lender overlays, please contact The Gustan Cho Team at USA Mortgage at 262-716-8151 or email me at firstname.lastname@example.org .
+Home Buyers who are in a situation where they are ready to purchase a home after waiting the 4 year waiting period after a deed in lieu of foreclosure or short sale and have been turned down by other mortgage lenders due to their lender overlays, please contact The Gustan Cho Team at Loan Cabin at 262-716-8151 or text us for faster response.
+Or email me at email@example.com .
 Our viewers are welcomed to subscribe to our daily mortgage and real estate newsletter at www.gustancho.com for the latest mortgage and real estate news.

 - The new waiting period to qualify for a conventional loan after a deed in lieu of foreclosure and short sale is 4 years from the recorded date of the deed in lieu of foreclosure or the date of the short sale with re-established credit.